sa-tre/satre-specification/docs/source/pillars/supporting.md

 ## Relationship management

-All activities aimed at ensuring a continuous level of engagement is maintained between the {ref}`TRE operator <admin_roles>` and its customers, stakeholders and other interested parties.
+All activities aimed at ensuring a continuous level of engagement is maintained between the {ref}`TRE operator <infrastructure_roles>` and its customers, stakeholders and other interested parties.

 ### Stakeholder relationships